 - Race for Your Love: Amar keeps chasing Meghna all over India.

 - Rescue Romance: Subverted.
-Amar wants to rescue Meghna but she does not want to be rescued.
+Amar wants to rescue Meghna from the insurgent agenda and convince her to start a new life with him, but she does not want to be rescued, and later fears she has come too far.
 Pursuing her destroys them both.